- Religion and Philosophy»

 The Story of Joseph in the Bible: Free Lesson Plan for Elementary Students

-This story of Joseph in the Bible lesson is designed for elementary students who read, write, and create original sentences with little adult supervision.
-This lesson plan takes about 45 minutes to complete and requires little pre-class preparation and inexpensive Sunday school materials and supplies.
+This Bible lesson about the story of Joseph and his jealous brothers is designed for elementary students who read, write, and create original sentences with little adult supervision.
+This lesson plan takes about 45 minutes to complete and requires a minimal amount of pre-class preparation and inexpensive Sunday school materials and supplies.

 Teaching Joseph’s Story

-Read or tell the Bible story of Joseph (Genesis 37) and his jealous brothers.
+Read or tell the story of Joseph , which is found in Genesis 37, and his jealous brothers.
 Here are some suggestions for discussion questions to get the kids to think deeper about the story.

 - What was Joseph’s position in the family?
 (Favorite son)